Workplace Safety Glossary

 Near Miss

-An unplanned event that did not result in injury, illness, or damage but had the potential to do so.
-Near miss reporting is crucial for proactive safety management.
+An unplanned event that did not result in harm but had the potential to do so, revealing system failures before actual injury occurs.

 Notifiable Incident

-A serious workplace incident that must be reported to the relevant safety regulator, including deaths, serious injuries, and dangerous incidents.
+A workplace incident that triggers immediate mandatory reporting to state safety regulators—including death, serious injury, and dangerous incidents.

 O